Tilbury Phase 2 LNG Expansion project

 FortisBC is committed to continuing engagement with the local community, including opportunities for dialogue throughout these regulatory processes.
-The feedback we receive will form part of our application to the BCUC and part of our detailed project description we will file with the Impact Assessment Agency and Environmental Assessment Office later this year.
+The feedback we received helped make up the application we filed with the BCUC, as well as the detailed project description we submitted to the B.C.
+Environmental Assessment Office and the Impact Assessment Agency of Canada.

 If approved, construction of the Tilbury Phase 2 LNG Expansion project could start as early as 2023 and be complete as early as 2028.

 A new storage tank would improve system resiliency during a supply shortage and meet customer demand.

 LNG-powered ships help reduce nitrogen oxides by up to 95%, particulate matter by up to 99% and sulphur oxides to almost zero, which translates into much cleaner exhaust emissions compared to other marine fuels.

 LNG can reduce GHG emissions by up to 27% over the entire lifecycle compared to other marine fuels, depending on the engine used.

 Employment, training and contractor opportunities will be available throughout project planning and construction, and approximately another 110 new long-term jobs will be created once construction is complete.
 Job postings will be added to our career postings when they are available.
 You can also apply to become a supplier or vendor for the project.

 We are working closely with local businesses like Ideal Welders to create local jobs and put money back into the BC economy.
 Learn about the work we’re doing with Ideal Welders.

 What is LNG?

 Our LNG storage facilities are monitored 24/7 year-round by highly trained site personnel who have been producing LNG for decades.
 Within its double-walled insulated storage tank, LNG is maintained in liquid form, without air, and will not burn.